 - Clinical science

-- Prevalence: 5–10% of the US population; more common in black than white patients
+- More common in black than white patients

 Sex: differs depending on age at onset